fairlearn/fairlearn/docs/user_guide/assessment.rst

 It's important to review metrics across these more granular categories, if they exist, to verify that disparate outcomes persist across all levels of aggregation.
+See :ref:`intersecting_groups` below to see how :class:`MetricFrame` can help with this.

 However, more granular categories generally contain smaller sample sizes, and it can be more difficult to establish that trends seen in very small